-2018 WINTER INTERSESSION SCHEDULE
+2018 SUMMER INTERSESSION SCHEDULE

 Explorers LLI of Salem State University is one of more than 400 Lifelong Learning Institute chapters across the U.S. Membership is open to anyone 50 years of age or older.
 Non-members are welcome at Intersession programs but donations are appreciated.